DynamoDS/RefineryPrimer/99-appendix/10-01_glossary.md

 **Multi-objective** / mul·ti ob·ject·ive / adjective

-> Using two or more objectives when optimising a solution.
+> Using two or more objectives when optimizing a solution.

 **Optioneering** / op·tion·eer·ing / verb

 > Enter a desired number of results and design algorithm and make the computer generate solutions.

-**Optimisation** / op·ti·mi·sa·tion / verb
+**Optimization** / op·ti·mi·sa·tion / verb

 > Maximising or minimising some mathematical function to arrive at the best possible solution to a problem.